 The IBD of the bank is further divided into industry groups, such as the TMT investment banking group.

 See how the equity research field contrasts with IB.

 Interview preparation is essential for landing an investment banking career.
 We’ve outlined several important steps to prepare for an interview in our guide to getting a job in IB, and have also provided an example of a real interview form used by an investment bank to hire analysts.
 Common questions include how would you value a business, walk me through the three financial statements, and how would you build a DCF model?
 It’s also common to be asked why you want to work in investment banking.

 There are two main entry points into investment banking: analyst and associate.

-Analysts are recruited from undergraduate (B.Com or B.A.) programs at target schools, or other highly regarded universities.
-An analyst is typically expected to stay for 2 to 3 years at which point they will either be promoted, go back to business school, or move on to something else.
+Analysts are recruited from undergraduate (B.Com or B.A.) programs at target schools or other highly regarded universities.
+An analyst is typically expected to stay at the position for two to three years, at which point they will either be promoted, go back to business school, or move on to something else.